Cheryl Burton Biography

 Cheryl Burton Social Media Platform

-Burton is very active on her Twitter and Facebook page and she has 15K followers on Twitter and 41K followers on Facebook.
+Burton is very active on her Twitter and Facebook pages and she has 15K followers on Twitter and 41K followers on Facebook.